Dylan-George-Field/Dylan-George-Field.github.io/_posts/2019-11-21-usa-tour-complete-2018.md

     5. In a small bowl, whisk together the confectioners’ sugar and 1 of the remaining tablespoons of lemon juice until smooth, adding the remaining lemon juice as necessary to create a thick, but pourable glaze.
 ---
 I travelled 35,000km over 89-days to see as much of North America as I could.
-Most of my nights were spent camping, 10 nights in cheap hotels and some with friends.
+Most of my nights were spent camping, 10 nights in cheap hotels and a few with friends.
 The USA is a naturally diverse place.
-The people are incredible.
-Thanks for having me.
+The people are incredible and I enjoyed every minute of it.